SelectQuoteLabs/SCPlus-Manage-Users-Page/README.md

 > 💡 Ensure you have at least 2 branches, `develop` and `main`

+### DevOps Build Out Process

+Newly created applications require a DevOps Jira ticket to perform the "Build-Out" phase.

+During the build-out phase, DevOps will configure Bitbucket, the pipelines, and ensure successful deployments to all three environment sites.

+The ticket should be created using this [Jira ticket template](https://selectquote.atlassian.net/browse/DOP-2705).

 ### Local Tooling

 Install local tooling such as `husky` and `lint-staged`: